xvag/gcp/README.md

-# Deploy k8s infra & cluster
+# Deploy K8s Infra & Cluster

 Deploy infrastructure and kubernetes cluster "as code", with Terraform and Ansible.